Oushesh/Ladders_Game/README.md

 starting word: croissant (-C) --> arsonist (-S) --> aroints (+E) --> notaries (+B) --> baritones (-S) -->  baritone

 Code was implemented in matlab. see the .m files.

+I will rewrite this in python for you.
+This is an important coding question for top tech US Companies.